sd2020spring/Breakout/README.md

-# InteractiveVisualization-izumi-lilo
+# Breakout
 InteractiveVisualization-izumi-lilo created by GitHub Classroom

+Code for our version of the game 'Breakout' using pygame library by Izumi and Lilo.
+Run **breakout.py** to play!